HasanAshab/story-line/FEATURES.md

 - **Quick Move Controls**: Up/down arrow buttons to move paragraphs to top or bottom of story
 - **Limited View Mode**: Show only the last 5 paragraphs by default for better performance on low-end mobile devices
 - **Show All Toggle**: Button to reveal all paragraphs when needed, with clear indication of hidden content
+- **Jump to Paragraph**: Quickly navigate to any paragraph by number using simple prompt dialog
+- **Sticky Navigation**: Floating buttons for instant jump to top/bottom of story
+- **Keyboard Shortcuts**: Ctrl+G (Cmd+G) to jump to paragraph, Home/End keys for top/bottom navigation

 ### Search & Discovery
 - **Story Search**: Find stories by title or content across your entire collection